K-Majek/nodejs-recruitment-task/documentation.md

 - Expected headers: `Authorization`
 - Expected data: `title` field
 - Expected response:

-a) `201` status and message, when request is successfully processed and the item is added to the database;
+- `201` status and message, when request is successfully processed and the item is added to the database;
-b) `400` status and error message, when no `title` is sent in the payload.
+- `400` status and error message, when no `title` is sent in the payload.
-c) `401` status and error message, when user has sent no `Authorization` header
+- `401` status and error message, when user has sent no `Authorization` header
-d) `403` status and error message, when user send expired or invalid `JWT token`, or has met his monthly limit
+- `403` status and error message, when user send expired or invalid `JWT token`, or has met his monthly limit
-e) `404` status and error message, when there is no item matching the `title` field
+- `404` status and error message, when there is no item matching the `title` field
-f) `412` status and error message, when there is already a duplicate item
+- `412` status and error message, when there is already a duplicate item
-g) `500` status and error message, when the database is down
+- `500` status and error message, when the database is down

 `GET /movies`